-Design and good practices are described in Section 2 and the evaluation and choice of alternatives in Section 3.
+Design and good practices are described in Section 2 and the evaluation and choice of alternatives in Section 3 of Volume 1 and Volume 2.

 The generic type impacts described in Section 5.6.2.1 are mitigated mostly by standard good practice.
-The ESIA process included identifying potential significant impacts and technically and financially feasible and cost-effective means of mitigating location-specific impacts described in Section 5.6.2.1.
-Where a potential significant impact was identified, a hierarchy of options for mitigation was considered including:
+The ESIA process included identifying potential significant impacts and technically feasible and financially cost-effective means of mitigating the location specific impacts described in Section 5.6.2.1.
+Where a potential significant impact was identified, a hierarchy of options for mitigation was considered, including:

 - avoid at source remove the source of the impact - abate at source reduce the source of the impact - attenuate reduce the impact between the source and the VEC - abate at VEC reduce the impact at the VEC - remedy correct the impact after it has occurred - compensate or offset replace in kind or with a different resource of equal or better value.
-The EACOP project will develop and implement a Biodiversity Action Plan incorporating enhancement and conservation measures to meet this requirement.
+The EACOP project will develop and implement a biodiversity action plan incorporating enhancement and conservation measures to meet this requirement.